What is this Bond for?

 External investors have offered to fund some, but not all, of the £11m required.
 But their terms would bring an end to a principle that has guided us through the past 18 years, which is that the Dons Trust (and therefore the fans) must have majority control.

 Prior to the launch, research revealed substantial interest in the Plough Lane Bond, since it offers the opportunity to potentially achieve a good return on savings for investors.
-By the initial deadline of 14th February, more than £4.5m of Bonds have been applied for, so we have decided to extend the scheme and continue looking for more investors.
+By May 2020, more than £5m of Bonds have been purchased, so we have decided to extend the scheme and continue looking for more investors.

 We believe that there is enormous goodwill towards a scheme to help us build our new ground and this “final big push” for funding will contribute to securing the future of AFC Wimbledon and its fan-owned model.